anandmurugesan/home/index.md

 Impact of the US opioid crisis on children (w/ [D. Andersen](http://danacandersen.weebly.com/))

-Incentives for consumption and the return of single-use-bottles: Empirical study of the deposit return system in Germany, with Geidel, T. *(under review)*
+Incentives for consumption and the return of single-use-bottles: Empirical study of the deposit return system in Germany (w/ Geidel, T., *under review*)

 ### Other publications and contributions